neurodroid/stimfit/doc/sphinx/howto/apcounting.rst

     >>> spells.count_events(threshold=-40,start=500,up=False,delta=1000,mark=False,trace=10)

-If you want to create a list of events with the events found in a selection of traces, you can simply type:
+If you want to create a list of events with the events found in a selection of traces, you can type:

 ::